 Cut your pattern pieces from the lycra

-Preferably use fine pins, even extra-fine ones, to pin your pattern.
-It is also possible to use a erasable marker or Japanese chalk to mark the outlines of your pieces on the fabric.
+Preferably use fine or even extra-fine pins to pin your pattern.
+It is also possible to use a washable marker or Japanese chalk to mark the outlines of your pieces on the fabric.

-To cut, you can use a rotary cutter for more precision.
+For cutting, you can use a rotary cutter for more precision.
 Scissors also work well if you are careful.
-You must not lift the fabric during cutting to prevent it from moving.
-For this, always keep the lower blade of the scissors against the cutting table, this will allow you to be more stable when cutting.
+Do not lift the fabric while cutting to avoid it moving.
+To do this, always keep the lower blade of the scissors against the cutting table; this will help you be more stable while cutting.

 Sewing lycra

 Lycra is preferably sewn with a serger but this is not essential.
-If your sewing machine has stretch / zigzag stitches you can very well manage without a serger to sew your swimsuit or leggings.
+If your sewing machine has stretch/zigzag stitches, you can manage well without a serger to sew your swimsuit or leggings.
 Indeed, we will use the same stitches as for sewing jersey.

 However, you will need to equip it with a special needle called "stretch" or "special stretch".

-These needles have a slightly rounded tip which allows the needle to slide between the stitches of the lycra.
-This has the advantage of not breaking the stitch and its precious elastane fibers but also of obtaining a regular seam.
-The twin needle also gives excellent results for hems, do not hesitate to get one.
+These needles have a slightly rounded tip which allows the needle to slip between the stitches of the lycra.
+This has the advantage of not breaking the stitch or its precious elastane fibers, and also of achieving even stitching.
+The twin needle also gives excellent results for hems, so don’t hesitate to get one.

 To sew lycra, it is necessary to properly adjust the tension of your machine or serger.
-To do this, don't hesitate to do tests on scraps of your fabric.
-The sewing must be beautiful, without stretching and without "buckling".
-Do not pull on your fabric while sewing but guide it.
+To do this, don't hesitate to make plenty of tests on scraps of your fabric.
+The stitching should be neat, without stretching or puckering.
+Do not pull on your fabric while sewing but guide it along.

-- set your machine speed to minimum to gain precision
+- set your machine speed to minimum for better precision

 - adjust the machine differential (do some tests)